Priyanshu4/Priyanshu4/README.md

 # Priyanshu Agrawal

 [![linkedin](https://img.shields.io/badge/-@priyanshua-161616?style=flat&labelColor=0077b5&logo=LinkedIn&logoColor=white&color=0077b5)](https://www.linkedin.com/in/priyanshua/)
 I am a Computer Science and Electrical Engineering student at the University of Connecticut.
-I have strong software engineering skils with experience in embedded systems, robotics and machine learning.
+I have strong software engineering skils with experience in embedded systems,  machine learning, robotics and autonomy.

 ## Work Experience
 **Firmware Engineering Intern** at [Alarm.com](https://www.alarm.com) during the summer of 2024.
 I developed firmware for a new variant of the [System Enhancement Module](https://sem.poweredbyalarm.com/), an IoT device which connects legacy security panels to the Alarm.com platform over 4G LTE.